md-amil/zapnet/README.md

 # zapNet

-zapNet is a simple and efficient fetch wrapper for making API requests.
-It provides an easy-to-use interface for performing HTTP requests with minimal configuration.
+ZapNet is a powerful and flexible HTTP client built on top of the native fetch API, designed to simplify network requests in JavaScript and TypeScript applications.
+It  offers  streamlined approach to making GET, POST, PUT, DELETE, and PATCH requests with enhanced configurability and convenience.

 ## Installation